 Qu: How do I interpret the radar charts?
 What is the difference between them?

 Radar Chart One: Score Comparison by Domain

 This chart shows a comparison between your client's self-assessment scores (pink line) and how colleagues rated them (black line).
 It gives a quick visual snapshot of the gaps and/or alignment between your client's perceptions of themselves and the perceptions of their peers.

 Simply ask your client to take a look and see what they notice.
 They may need some help interpreting it.

 This chart compares your client's scores to all others who have taken this assessment across the Torch platform (not just within their organization).

-** Set a homework assignment for your client to review their results after the debrief session and identify the three main themes of the feedback.
+You can set a homework assignment for the client such as reviewing their results again between sessions and identifying the three main themes of the feedback, etc.

 Qu: Are any adjustments made for people taking the assessment from other regions and cultural backgrounds?

 Currently, the assessment statements have been tested with a pool of people from the US.
 Over time we hope to create versions that adapt to other cultures.

 Qu: My client wants to show their 360 results to their colleagues.
 How do they do that?